 - 2-3 Anis stars

 - Sugar cone (I’ve seen them in some shops a few times, this is essentially what you’ll need)

 - Sugar tongues (these are the sugar tongs that we have)

 This is how to make it:

 Pour the mulled wine (or wine & orange juice) into the pan.
-Add the spices, pizza dough recipe orange slices and lemon rind.
+Add the spices, orange slices and lemon rind.
 There’s no need to be too precise with the quantities – ours varies slightly every time.
-Then warm everything over a gentile heat until it’s hot.
+Then warm everything over a gentle heat until it’s hot.
 Don’t allow it to boil.

 In the mean time, place your sugar tongues onto a plate and lay the sugar cone on top.
 Slowly drizzle over the rum using a spoon and let it soak into the sugar.